RJhuboo/Infra_Assessment/README.md

 In other words, we create an image where pixels are hexagons.
 The code take in input an image and a scaling factor and output an image and the mean intensity values for each hexagons.

 <img src="image_test.jpg" width="400" />
+Input image that is converted afterward in grayscale.
 <img src="Output/result.jpg" width="400" />

 ## Requirements